adolfintel/TDF/README.md

 # TDF - Manual

 TDF is a small project aiming to make it easy to install, package and safely run Windows games on GNU/Linux.
-You can think of it as a portable (as in requiring no installation) version of Proton, based on most of the same technology.
+You can think of it as a portable (as in requiring no installation) version of Proton, based on most of the same technology, with better sandboxing.

 __TDF is based on the following awesome projects:__
-* [Wine](https://winehq.org), for Windows emulation, more specifically it includes two custom builds made with [tkg](https://github.com/Frogging-Family/wine-tkg-git), one best suited for modern games, and one more suited for applications and older games
+* [Wine](https://winehq.org), for Windows emulation, more specifically it includes two custom builds made with [wine-tkg](https://github.com/Frogging-Family/wine-tkg-git), one best suited for modern games, and one more suited for applications and older games
 * [DXVK](https://github.com/doitsujin/dxvk), for DirectX 8/9/10/11 emulation, and [dxvk-nvapi](https://github.com/jp7677/dxvk-nvapi) for nvapi support on nVidia GPUs
 * [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton), for DirectX 12 emulation, built from source
-* [D7VK](https://github.com/WinterSnowfall/d7vk), for DirectX 6-7 emulation, as an optional alternative to WineD3D
+* [D7VK](https://github.com/WinterSnowfall/d7vk), for DirectX 3-7 emulation, as an alternative to WineD3D
 * [xdotool](https://github.com/jordansissel/xdotool), a useful tool to handle games with problematic window/fullscreen behaviors
 * [Zenity](https://gitlab.gnome.org/GNOME/zenity), a tool to display simple graphical interfaces such as loading bars, error messages, etc.
 * [libstrangle](https://gitlab.com/Infernio/libstrangle), used to limit FPS in games that don't support it and don't use DXVK/VKD3D
 * [Reaper](https://github.com/Plagman/reaper), used to detect "stray" processes
+* [bubblewrap](https://github.com/containers/bubblewrap), used to create a secure sandbox using Linux namespaces
 * ...and a handful of other useful things

-__TDF's main goals are are:__
+__TDF's main goals are:__
 * Being able to easily install and run games that you can't or don't want to play through Steam: things like GOG installers, ISOs, repacks, etc.
-* Sandboxing: by default, network and file system access are blocked to games running inside a TDF instance (note that this will not protect against malware that specifically targets Wine or the Linux kernel)
+* Strong sandboxing: give games only what they absolutely need to work and nothing more.
+By default, TDF doesn't let games write files to your computer and blocks all network traffic
-* Being as lightweight and portable as possible: virtually any modern GNU/Linux distro with a GUI can run TDF instances out of the box
+* Being as lightweight and portable as possible: virtually any modern GNU/Linux distro with a GUI can run a game packaged with TDF out of the box
-* Being able to easly update TDF instances as well as testing different versions of the main components, making it possible to help their respective developers
+* Being able to easily update TDF instances as well as testing different versions of the main components, making it possible to help their respective developers
 * Being able to easily package and transfer a TDF instance to another computer or redistribute it (legally)
 * Focus on modern games, but a lot of older titles will work as well with some tinkering

-If you're happy with Lutris, you probably don't need TDF.
+* Targeted at advanced users who want something safer than Lutris or Bottles

 ## Usage
 This section explains how to use TDF to install, play and optionally package a game.

 ### Requirements
 * A relatively recent PC that's fast enough to run modern games.
 An x86_64 CPU is required, as well as a GPU with support for Vulkan 1.3 or newer
+* An AMD graphics card with the latest Mesa driver or newer is recommended, but it will also work on nVidia and Intel cards
-* Linux kernel 5.16 or newer is strongly recommended, but it will work on older versions.
+* Linux kernel 6.14 or newer is strongly recommended, but it will work on older versions.
 For best compatibility, use the latest kernel.
 * A modern-ish distro with basic stuff like the GNU coreutils, glibc, systemd, Wayland or X11, etc. installed.
-Arch-based distros will work best.
+Arch-based distros will work best
-* An AMD graphics card with the Mesa 23.1 driver or newer is recommended, but it will also work on nVidia and Intel cards.
-For best compatibility, use the latest driver.
 * An SSD is strongly recommended, with a file system like ext4 or btrfs.
 Do not use NTFS, FAT or exFAT
 * You must be able to use a Linux system, do file and folder management, know how to install games manually, know some basic shell scripting, etc.